AaronShields/TravelerApp/README.md

 Some warnings:
 - Going back and forth between Event pages and Route Planning pages and adding and removing checkbox events can cause the algorithm for calculating time to act up
-- The algorithm for start time always begins at 0:00 because I wanted to initialize it for the start at every day
 - Time is written in military time when it is displayed.
 - Elapsed time takes into account that the user might want to spread things out during the day.
 - For example the chinese theater opens at 7:00, user spends 30 minutes there, adds 27 for travel to theater, so end time is 7:57.